Homemade Waffles Recipe

 Using a ladle, pour the mixture into your waffle maker, and cook until golden brown.

-Top these waffles with nuts, fruit, honey, maple syrup, or anything your diet allows.
+Top these waffles with nuts, fruit, honey, maple syrup, whipped cream, or anything your eating plan allows.
 They’re yummy and really filling.

 Wrap these well and store them in the fridge.
 Freezer bags are a good option here.
 If you are freezing them stacked, you may want to put small pieces of parchment between them, but for the most part, this is unnecessary unless there is somehow extra moisture in your freezer.